2021 NATIONAL RUNNER-UPS

 Wilson is a native of New Zealand who has already taken on an important role in recruiting.
 The baseball, softball and cricket veteran serves as the Seminoles’ hitting and fielding coach, using his past success as a player to better serve his student-athletes.

 Alameda’s words have become prophetic so far, with Wilson doing an excellent job of working with each student-athlete and enhancing their overall game.
-In just four seasons of work, countless players have improved their offense and expanded their defensive abilities through the work of Wilson.
+In his eight seasons of work, countless players have improved their offense and expanded their defensive abilities through the work of Wilson.

-Wilson ended his professional career in 2004 with the Cincinnati Reds’ organization in Chattanooga, Tenn.
+Wilson ended his professional career in 2004 with the Cincinnati Reds organization in Chattanooga, Tenn.
 As a softball player in New Zealand for the Black Sox, he made his debut as a 16-year old in 1994 and was named both the New Zealand Softballer of the Year and the Canterbury Softballer of the Year after posting a team-best .396 batting average in 1996.
 He would earn the Canterbury Player of the Year honor multiple times and become one of his country’s biggest softball ambassadors.
-Wilson also was named the New Zealand Softballer of the Year in 1996 and 2006, and was voted into the the New Zealand Softball Hall of Fame in 2017.
+Wilson also was named the New Zealand Softballer of the Year in 2006 and was voted into the New Zealand Softball Hall of Fame in 2017.

-From 2015-2017, he has served as the assistant coach for the USSSA Pride of the National Pro Fastpitch league, helping the Pride lead the league in the regular season standings and finish second in the postseason in all three seasons.
+From 2015-2017, he served as the assistant coach for the USSSA Pride of the National Pro Fastpitch league, helping the Pride lead the league in the regular-season standings and finish second in the postseason in all three seasons.